AxisCommunications/acap-native-sdk-examples/container-example/README.md

 *Goto your device web page above > Click on the tab **App** in the device GUI > Add **(+)** sign and browse to the newly built **Container_Example_1_0_0_armv7hf.eap** > Click **Install** > Run the application by enabling the **Start** switch*

-### Note
+### Size limit

-If you're trying to build the [minimal-ml-example](https://github.com/AxisCommunications/acap-computer-vision-sdk-examples/tree/master/minimal-ml-inference) from [acap-computer-vision-sdk-examples](https://github.com/AxisCommunications/acap-computer-vision-sdk-examples), we suggest you send the application to the camera using the command below:
+If you're trying to build an ACAP application with a large Docker image, for example the [minimal-ml-example](https://github.com/AxisCommunications/acap-computer-vision-sdk-examples/tree/master/minimal-ml-inference) from [acap-computer-vision-sdk-examples](https://github.com/AxisCommunications/acap-computer-vision-sdk-examples), you might hit a size limit.
+In this case, we suggest you install the application via [command line](#install-application---command-line).

+## Install application - command line

+Install the application to the device from command line by using a tool such as [curl](https://curl.se/docs/):

 ```bash
 curl -u <USER:PASS> -F"file=@<APP_FILE_PATH>" <DEVICE_IP>/axis-cgi/applications/upload.cgi